choppystick/NYC-covid-visualization/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - See [License](License.txt) for more details.

 ---